-Each office in the Department has developed a segment of the Department's Strategic Plan.
-Each office has a mission, goals and objectives that align with the goals of the department.
-These offices are the Office of the Secretary, Office of Environmental Compliance, Office of Environmental Services, Office of Management and Finance and Office of Environmental Assessment.
+Each office and ancillary in the Department has developed a segment of the Department's Strategic Plan.
+Each office and ancillary has a mission, goals and objectives that align with the goals of the department.
+These offices are the Office of the Secretary, Office of Environmental Compliance, Office of Environmental Services, Office of Management and Finance and Office of Environmental Assessment and the Environmental State Revolving Loan Funds.